Jim Clancy (baseball): Atlanta Braves

 Clancy appeared in 24 games with the Atlanta Braves, all out of the bullpen, as he posted a 3–2 record with a 5.71 ERA, helping Atlanta win the National League West division.
 In the 1991 NLCS, Clancy made only one appearance, getting the only batter out that he faced as the Braves defeated the Pittsburgh Pirates to earn a spot in the World Series.
 Clancy pitched in three games during the 1991 World Series, and earned his first ever post-season victory in the third game of the series as Atlanta defeated the Minnesota Twins 5–4 in twelve innings.
 Clancy finished the series with a 1–0 record with a 4.15 ERA, but the Twins won the series in seven games.

 Clancy became a free agent after the season, and signed a minor league deal with the Chicago Cubs, but he retired during spring training in 1992.

 Death

 Clancy died of cancer at his home on Dunedin, Florida, on July 12, 2025, at the age of 69.
-His death was announced by the Blue Jays organization four days later.
+His death was announced by the Blue Jays organization two days later.